What does the OHSU IRB do?

 OHSU IRB00000471 divides its IRB review activities among four "panels", titled Panel 1, Panel 2, etc., for administrative and scheduling purposes.
 All four of these groups are comprised of primary members and alternates from the single membership roster for IRB00000471 registered with OHRP.
 Dana Director, PhD, Vice President, Research Operations & Student Affairs is the Institutional Official.
 The current OHSU IRB membership roster and all past rosters are available on the IRB Committee Member Rosters page.

 OHSU IRB fees

 The OHSU IRB charges an IRB use fee for the review of industry-sponsored or industry-funded clinical trials.
 This includes applicable studies under OHSU IRB oversight as well as studies that are waived to a central or external IRB.
 For more information about IRB fees, see the IRB Fee Policy page.
-Please contact David Holmgren and Cat Wright with any questions regarding IRB Fees.
+Please contact David Holmgren and Lily Bartlett with any questions regarding IRB Fees.